noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 The data retrieved by each method are:

+#. the data about stations themselfes, that is, the station including
+   its meta data and parent stations
 #.
-All the data relative to one or more :literal:`StationType`\s
-#.
-All the data types available for the given |station|
+All the data of the previous call + given data types + the most
+   recent measurement (specially suited for real time retrieval of data)
 #.
 All the data retrieved by the previous method, but limited to a
    given historical interval (:literal:`from` ... :literal:`to`)